ffrancis/Image_feature_detection/README.md

 Face and eye detection from images using openCV:
 ================================================

-A Python code that detects and marks face and eye from images using openCV
+A Python code that detects and marks face and eye from images with reasonably large face [and so eyes ;)] using openCV

 Dependencies:
 =============